 - Visit with your seedstock provider and local auction market about their willingness to hold an event

 - Work with other producers who have similar goals to organize such an event.
 If you don’t have enough for an entire sale, get a section of an existing sale devoted to your group

 - Promote your participation in any sale to prospective feedyards and order buyers

 Retained Ownership and Grid Marketing

-One of the best ways to realize the full feeding and carcass value of high-quality cattle is to consider retained ownership.
-Top-performing cattle marketed on a value-based grid or formula can pay significant premiums, which producers can reap if some ownership is retained.
+One of the best ways to realize the full feeding and carcass value of high-quality cattle is often retained ownership.
+Top-performing cattle marketed on a value-based grid or formula can earn significant premiums, which producers can reap if some ownership is retained.

 Retain up to 100% ownership in the calves through finishing, or partner with your cattle feeder while retaining anywhere from 75% to as little as 25%; 50% is most common.
 Many feedyards also offer up to full-term financing, using the cattle as equity.

 Retained ownership through finishing may not suit producers with unknown genetics or those who take no steps to coordinate health and weaning.
 Alternatively, current market conditions or cash flow requirements of your business may dictate whether retained ownership is the right choice for you.

 It pays to do some homework on potential buyers ahead of time.
 Work on marketing the documented value you’ve built into your calves and follow up with your buyer.
 Go see the cattle after they have been on feed for a while.
 Ask your buyer about the possibility of sharing data to improve your cattle over time, even if you have to pay to obtain this data.
 The transfer of information allows you to make management changes in your operation that will benefit both you and your cattle feeder long-term.